Decorative service page background

 • Consider drug-free options to reduce pain and inflammation: Non-invasive treatments like light therapy can work alongside your medical plan to target inflammation directly, offering a powerful way to manage symptoms without additional medications.

-What is Rheumatoid Arthritis (RA)?
+What Exactly Is Rheumatoid Arthritis (RA)?

 If you’re dealing with persistent joint pain and swelling, you might have come across the term Rheumatoid Arthritis, or RA.
 Simply put, RA is a long-term autoimmune condition.
 This means your immune system, which is designed to protect you from illness, mistakenly attacks the healthy lining of your joints.
 This attack causes inflammation, leading to the pain, stiffness, and swelling that can make daily life challenging.
 Unlike the wear-and-tear damage of osteoarthritis, RA can affect more than just your joints, impacting your entire body.

-Recognizing the Telltale Signs of RA
+How to Spot the Early Signs of RA

 One of the key things to know about RA is how it typically shows up.
 It often begins in the smaller joints, like those in your hands and feet, and usually affects the same joints on both sides of your body.
 So, if your right wrist is bothering you, your left one probably is, too.
 The symptoms aren't always constant.
 You might experience periods of intense pain and swelling, known as "flares," followed by times of "remission" where your symptoms ease up or disappear.
 This up-and-down pattern can be frustrating, but understanding it is the first step toward managing the condition.